 How does Agent Assist work?

 Our Agent Assist solution is very easy to understand from a user perspective.
-Essentially, instead of a contact centre agent asking a customer to speak their credit card details, they ask them to enter them on their telephone keypad.
-PCI Pal’s secure cloud captures the tones entered, masks them with a monotone beep and displays asterisks on the agent’s screen.
-Crucially, the voice path between the customer and agent remains open while this happens, so they can communicate should there be a problem.
+When the point of payment is reached in the call, the agent secures the line.
+PCI Pal’s secure cloud then captures all sensitive credit card details as it’s either spoken or entered via their telephone keypad without the agent hearing or seeing it, and it’s instantaneously sent to the payment provider for processing.
+Crucially, the voice path between the customer and agent remains open nearly all the time while this happens, so they can communicate should there be a problem.
 Watch the short video on our Agent Assist solution page to find out more.

 How much does it cost?